 Pro: Group Mentoring can be more easily focused.

-Individual mentoring works on a personal level, in fact, it can’t function without it.
+Individual mentoring works on a personal level it can’t function without it.
 And this need for a personal relationship can cause some major issues with mentoring.
 For example, according to a study from Leanin, senior-level men are 12x more likely to be uncomfortable working 1-on-1 with a junior-level woman than the other way around.
 This issue is caused by a variety of factors, none of which said woman is to blame for.
 And in the cases where personal relationships do form, they can be distracted by “friend goggles” if the mentor is inexperienced at their job.
 By not having nearly as much of a need for individual chemistry between mentors and mentees, the job can be directly focused on the task at hand.

 Con: It has less room for growth outside of its mission.